-The applicant will be required to demonstrate an understanding of evacuation procedures in light of fire and unsafe position of the bus.
+The applicant will be required to provide a complete description and demonstration of evacuation procedures in light of fire and unsafe position of the bus.
 The applicant will also be required to describe the procedure of using assigned helpers.
+The applicant will be required to demonstrate the procedures for fueling.